jamie-mh/jgbc/lib/imgui/examples/README.txt

     SDL2 (Win32, Mac, Linux, etc.) + Vulkan example.
     This is quite long and tedious, because: Vulkan.
     = main.cpp + imgui_impl_sdl.cpp + imgui_impl_vulkan.cpp

-example_apple/
-    OSX & iOS example + OpenGL2.
-    THIS EXAMPLE HAS NOT BEEN MAINTAINED PROPERLY AND NEEDS A MAINTAINER.
-    Consider using the example_glfw_opengl3/ instead.
-    On iOS, Using Synergy to access keyboard/mouse data from server computer.
-    Synergy keyboard integration is rather hacky.

 example_allegro5/
     Allegro 5 example.